 What starter do I need?

 Buy the best yogurt you can from the store.
-It should be plain, no gelatin or dry milk power and must contain active cultures.
-The younger the better as the longer the yogurt sits the less active the bacteria will be.
+It must be plain, no gelatin or dry milk powers and must contain live active cultures.
+Look for a long used by date as the younger the yogurt the better.
+The longer the yogurt sits the less active the bacteria will be.

 You can use your new homemade Greek yogurt as a starter for the next batch.